wp-blocks/cf7-antispam/readme.txt

 =HoneyForm, or you mean Honeypot?=

-No I mean HoneyForm!
-It's a hidden and fake form that bots can't resist filling in, after all it's part of the page code for them and they rarely check the visibility of an element.
-This form is completely a trap and when the bot fills it he will be banned.
+No, I mean HoneyForm!
+This is a hidden, bogus form that bots cannot help but fill in, as it is part of the page code for them and they rarely check the visibility of an element.
+This form is completely a trap and when the bot fills it in, it is banned.

 =But the standard Honeypot?=

-We also have honeypots, to activate them just click on a checkbox and they will be generated automatically for each text field.
+We also have honeypots, to activate them just click on a checkbox, and they will be generated automatically for each text field.
 The only thing you need to check in the CF7A options page is the name of the fields used that need to differ with the names used in contact form 7.

 =DNSBL...
 What?=

-After that the sender ip will be searched into *DNS-based Blackhole server* to found if that ip is delisted for spam.
-10 server already set as default but you can add or remove as you like, there are 50 server available (list below).
+After that the sender ip will be searched into *DNS-based Black-hole server* to found if that ip is delisted for spam.
+10 server already set as default, but you can add or remove as you like, there are 50 server available (list below).

-=What is b8?
+=What is B8?
 How it works?=

-b8 cuts the text to classify to pieces, extracting stuff like email addresses, links and HTML tags and of course normal words.
-For each such token, it calculates a single probability for a text containing it being spam, based on what the filter has learned so far. b8 is a free software form Tobias Leupold, who I thank for making it available to everyone.
+B8 cuts the text to classify to pieces, extracting stuff like email addresses, links and HTML tags and of course normal words.
+For each such token, it calculates a single probability for a text containing it being spam, based on what the filter has learned so far.
+B8 is a free software form Tobias Leupold, who I thank for making it available to everyone.

 == Changelog ==